(...But FATCA not directly to blame)

 To make matters worse – and again, not a surprise to Americans who have been living overseas for a few years – investing and making use of U.S. brokerage accounts is also difficult if not impossible for such individuals.

-According to the AARO survey results, 107 respondents (45%) who tried to open a U.S. investment account were refused, while 55% had no problem.
+According to the AARO survey results, 107 respondents (45% of the 238 who answered this question) who reported having tried to open a U.S. investment account were refused, while 55% had no problem.

 But 112 respondents (41%), who did manage to obtain a brokerage account, found it either to be liquidated or restricted.